 Blennerville was the old port for Tralee

-in early 19th cent Blennerville was the centre of the
+In early 19th century, Blennerville was the centre of the Munster grain trade.

-Blennerville went into decline in the mid-late 19th cent because of:
+Blennerville went into decline in mid-late 19th century because of: